wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.5.10
+* Feature: support qtranslate plus, next to qtranslate and mqtranslate
 * Feature: added new filter eme_rsvp_multifield_filter to be able to change the answers in a mail (using #_FIELDS or #_FIELD{x}) if the corresponding defined form field was a multifield.
 Can be used to change the separator (default: "||").
 One parameter: current replacement for the placeholder #_FIELDS or #_FIELD{x}, output should be the changed string.
 E.g. to change the separator by a comma: add_filter('eme_rsvp_multifield_filter','do_my_stuff');
 function do_my_stuff($answer) {